Prog-Monkey/apt-nerd/README.md

 Once you've run the installer script, follow these simple steps:

 1. Enter the GitHub URL for the Nerd Font you wish to install.
-2. Provide the name of the actual zip file (you can find it in the output or by using `ls`).
+2. Provide the name of the actual zip file (you can find it in the wget output or by using `ls`).

 And that's it!
 Sit back and watch the magic happen as apt-nerd installs your chosen Nerd Font with ease.